 Implementation

 Two of the convex hull algorithms, Jarvis march and Graham scan, were implemented in C++.
 Jarvis march, the simpler of the two, has a complexity of O(nh), where n is the number of given points and h is the number of points in the resulting convex hull.
 Since h is unknown before the algorithm is run, Jarvis march is output sensitive and hence also known as an output-sensitive algorithm.
-Jarvis march is generally faster than Graham scan; however, when the size of the hull is the number of input points Jarvis march has the worst case complexity of O(n2).
+Jarvis march is generally faster than Graham scan; however, when the size of the hull is proportional to the number of input points, Jarvis march has the worst case complexity of O(n2).
 In two dimensions Jarvis march is fairly easy to implement.
 It is similar to the process of tightly winding wrapping paper around a set of points.
 For this reason Jarvis march is also known as the Gift-wrapping algorithm.1

 Jarvis march works by first finding the point with the lowest y-coordinate.
 In case of a tie, the point with the lowest x-coordinate is selected as the pivot or the starting extreme point.
 The next point in the hull is the point that forms a line that makes the smallest angle with the direction of the previous convex hull point.
 The points are selected in counterclockwise order until the next point is the same as the starting extreme point.
 The algorithm for Jarvis march is shown below: